Clemapfel/jluna/docs/manual.md

 ```
 > **C++ Hint**: `std::endl` adds a `\n` to the stream, then flushes it

-If we declared the iterator type as `auto`, it is even assignable:
+If we declare the iterator type as `auto`, each iterator is assignable:

 ```cpp
 for (auto iterator : array)